 The Malaysian Department of National Heritage has even declared cendol to be a Malaysian heritage food, so it’s something every visitor should taste to experience the local cuisine.
 While you can find cendol at basic restaurants and roadside food stalls all over the country, one especially famous place to try it is Penang Road Famous Teochew Chendul on Jalan Penang.
 A bowl of cendol is the perfect way to combat the heat and humidity in Malaysia.

 8. Penang Youth Park

-Contributed by Janine from Get Out with Kids
+Contributed by Alex from Get Out with Kids

 One of our favourite places to visit in Malaysia is Penang Youth Park.
 Also called Penang Municipal Park, it is located in George Town.
 It is just a few minutes from the town centre by car (or Grab) and it is well worth the visit, especially if you are travelling with kids!

 The parkland features a collection of activities that both parents and children can enjoy, including